-No right to a second bite at the cherry when claiming for financial advisor negligence
+No right to a second bite at the cherry when claiming for financial adviser negligence

-The Court of Appeal rules that consumers cannot accept an award for losses from the FOS and then sue their advisor in cases of financial advisor negligence.
+The Court of Appeal rules that consumers cannot accept an award for losses from the FOS and then sue their adviser in cases of financial adviser negligence.

-As with a number of professional industries, including financial and legal services, consumers have the right to bring a complaint to the relevant Ombudsman about their financial advisor’s negligence.
-Complaining to the Ombudsman is free and is often an effective way of resolving disputes between consumers and their professional advisors.
+As with a number of professional industries, including financial and legal services, consumers have the right to bring a complaint to the relevant Ombudsman about their financial adviser’s negligence.
+Complaining to the Ombudsman is free and is often an effective way of resolving disputes between consumers and their professional advisers.

 Complainants to the FOS can receive up to £150,000 in compensation, but what happens if the consumer’s losses exceed this cap?